Jake Owen: 2017–2022: Label change and Greetings from... Jake

+2023–present: Loose Cannon

+Owen released his seventh studio album Loose Cannon on June 23, 2023.
+He was a co-writer on the song "Good Time Getting There", recorded and released by Dallas Smith on his self-titled album in October 2023.

 Personal life

 Owen married model Lacey Buchanan on May 7, 2012, in Vero Beach, Florida.
 The couple became engaged on April 7, 2012, after Owen proposed to Buchanan onstage in front of a crowd in his hometown of Vero Beach at his annual charity event.
 After proposing, he jokingly asked, "You're probably wondering where your ring is, right?" referring to the fact that he proposed without a ring, and his single "Don't Think I Can't Love You" which he had performed prior to proposing.
 The couple had their first daughter on November 22, 2012, Thanksgiving Day.
 The couple divorced in August 2015 after three years of marriage.
 Owen and girlfriend Erica Hartlein welcomed a daughter on April 29, 2019.

 In 2010, Owen founded a nonprofit charity, which has raised over $3 million as of 2022.
 Initially to offer financial support on a national level to children battling cancer, it now provides assistance to various youth organizations in Indian River County.
 The foundation holds an annual Jake Owen Foundation weekend where he performs to raise money for the foundation.

 Owen is a keen golfer, and, in November 2017, it was announced that he would be teeing up in the Nashville Golf Open on the Web.com Tour in May 2018.

 While speaking with Barstool Sports in an April 2, 2019, interview, Jake Owen described an encounter with Phil Mickelson at Jordan Spieth's wedding in November 2018, where Mickelson told Owen to go 'f---' himself.
 The verbal altercation was initiated by Owen who voiced his disappointment with The Match: Tiger vs Phil head-to-head match play golf challenge, a pay-per-view event, on which he spent $29.99 and wanted a refund.
 As told by Owen, Mickelson pulled a wad of $100 bills from his pocket and responded, "Yeah, I won 90,000 of these yesterday.
 Take one and go f--- yourself."
 The event purse was $9 million.
 Mickelson verified the truth of the story via Twitter.

-During gay pride month in June 2019, Owen released a video performing a cover of "Believe," a song made popular by Cher and one of the anthems used by LGBT community.
+During gay pride month in June 2019, Owen released a video performing a cover of "Believe", a song made popular by Cher and one of the anthems used by LGBT community.
 It was in support of his close friends and coworkers who are gay.
 The post sparked backlash from fans who threatened to boycott his concerts and music.
 In response, Owen suggested to those fans that they come to his concert and he would be happy to give them a hug and stated "You need one."